jonathanvanschenck/janky-nvim/README.md

 ### Aliases
 Consider aliasing nvim over vim.
 Add this to your `.bash_aliases`
 ```
-alias vim='nvim'
+alias vim='nvim -p'      # multi-open in tabs by default
 alias vimdiff='nvim -d'
 alias svim='sudoedit'    # this should be set to nvim in .bashrc
 ```

 ### Git